-- 1. Each Committee should consist of not less than three members of the bar in the county who are appointed by the President of the Judicial District Bar. - 2.
+- 1. Each Committee should consist of three members of the bar in the county who are appointed by the President of each local county bar in the 20A Judicial District. - 2.
 Members of the Committee shall be appointed for terms of two years.
 Any member who resigns or becomes otherwise ineligible to continue serving as a member should be replaced for his or her term as soon as possible. - 3.
 The President of the Judicial District Bar shall appoint one of the members of each Committee to serve as Chair.
 Every January, the President of the Judicial District Bar shall provide the IDS Director with the identities of all Committee members and their contact information.